scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** holy

 Channel holy energy to destroy an undead or monstrosity.
 Make a spellcasting roll against the creatures Stamina save.
-On success they take 7 wounds, or 2 wounds on failure.
-Regardless of success the creature gains slow 1 for 1 minute.
+On success they take 7/0 in holy damage, or 0/3 on fail.
+Regardless of success the creature gains Slow 1 for 1 minute.

-The number of wounds dealt increases by 2 for every level cast above 4th.
+Add 2/0 in holy damage for every level cast above 4th.

 #### Earthen Pillars